 The Santa Cruz Poetry Project began as the legacy project of Ellen Bass while she was Poet Laureate of Santa Cruz County.
-Over the past five years, the program has facilitated workshops throughout the county and with your help will continue changing the lives of justice-involved men and women one word, one poem at a time.
-Co-founder Nancy Miller Gomez has been instrumental in keeping the program vital in the Santa Cruz County jail system, organizing fund raisers.
+Since its inception, the program has facilitated workshops throughout the county and with your help will continue changing the lives of justice-involved men and women one word, one poem at a time.
+Co-founder Nancy Miller Gomez has been instrumental in keeping the program vital in the Santa Cruz County jail system and organizing fund raisers.
 Director Renee Winter keeps the day-to-day operations going, teaching classes and coordinating new volunteers.
 Co-director emeritus Deborah Culmer maintains the website and designs the anthologies, along with teaching weekly classes.

 The William James Association, a 501c3 non-profit, is the fiscal sponsor of The Santa Cruz Poetry Project.